MatasT-uni/SQL-Lab-Subject/README.md

 - **PHP & HTML & CSS & MySQL_Lab**: Ideal for learning how to build and style dynamic web pages that interact with a database.
 - **mySQL_Lab**: Practice writing and executing SQL queries to manage databases directly.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributors

 - MatasT-uni - Repository owner and primary contributor.

 ---

+This README provides a more accurate overview of the content in the repository, reflecting the various technologies and tools used.
+Let me know if there's anything else you’d like to add or modify!